jthomasmock/gistillery/README.md

 Other packages that operate in the same space:

--   [`gistr`](https://github.com/ropensci/gistr) from ROpenSci - I use this under the hood, it provides a powerful and general interface to Gists
+-   [`gistr`](https://github.com/ropensci/gistr) from ROpenSci - it provides a powerful and general interface to Gists.
+I have taken a different approach internally with `httr2`, but inspired by this interface.
 -   [`gistfo`](https://github.com/MilesMcBain/gistfo) from Miles McBain/Garrick Aden-Buie, this is a usefully opinionated "Get It Somewhere The F\*\*\* Online" package.
-I also use parts of this under the hood.
+I also adapted some concepts from this package..
 -   [`carbonate`](https://github.com/yonicd/carbonate) from Jonathan Sidi.
 A robust approach to a similar problem. `carbonate` uses R6 classes and RSelenium.
 Rather than using `RSelenium`, `gistillery` uses `webshot2` to take a screenshot of the code with `chromote`.

 ## Installation